 - Hair Formula Gummies for Women - For maintaining hair health from the inside, taking hair growth supplements like these delicious gummies will ensure your hair grows strong and healthy.

-- Ocean Water Sea Salt Spray - This is a silicone-free styling spray that adds texture and volume to all hair types without drying them out.
+- Volume Wizard™ Pre-Styling Spray - This is a silicone-free styling spray that adds texture and volume to all hair types without drying them out.
 A great example of a wavy hair product that adds volume to those flat sections.